codingXpert/Js-Interview-Question/notes.md

 console.log(date)
 ```

-You will get the original property values as output:
+We will get the original property values as output:

 ```
 Output